-Join Eric Wing for an in-depth discussion in this video Understanding reference planes, part of Structural Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Understanding reference planes, part of Revit: Structural Families.

 As I have mentioned…reference planes are the backbone of a family.…I liken them to the family skeleton…or the family structure.…You cannot have a parametric family that can be trusted…without the use of reference planes.…It's really that simple.…The first thing you're always going to do,…when creating a family,…is establish your reference planes.…That being said, reference planes…are more than just simple lines.…They can also be named…and working planes can be set upon them.…This video will have us experimenting…with what we can do with reference planes.…